wunderio/next-drupal-starterkit/README.md

 1. ensure you are using the correct node version
 2. ensure your machine has the correct dependencies installed (see the [Cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements) for details)
 3. install cypress globally with `npm install -g cypress`
-4. while on the /next directory, run `npm cypress:open` (notice that there's no `lando` at the beginning of the command).
+4. while on the /next directory, run `cypress open` (notice that there's no `lando` at the beginning of the command).

 ### UI library